ChayimFriedman2/init-token/README.md

 }
 ```

 `init_big!` is intended for cases where the static value is very big, too big to pass on stack, and thus returning it from the initializer is problematic.
-Instead, you provide a const initializer, and then `init(name) { init_code }`, where `name` will be a mutable reference to the content of the static.
+Instead, you provide a const initializer, and then `init(name) { init_code }`, where `name` will be a mutable reference to the contents of the static.
 An example will explain better:

 ```rust
 init_token::init_big! {